Adaptation: Why You Should Consider It for Your New RoofBy Stacy Mellete

 Resiliency and sustainability are two terms you’ll often hear when discussing green buildings, but one less-discussed topic is adaptation.
-In this blog, storm damage restoration contractor Affordable Roofing Systems takes an in-depth look at what adaptation is, and why it pays to consider it when getting a new roof.
+In this blog, storm damage restoration Largo Florida Affordable Roofing Systems takes an in-depth look at what adaptation is, and why it pays to consider it when getting a new roof.

 What Is Adaptation?